joshualee/cs262_final_project/README.md

 ####DiffieHellman Client

 Extends simple client but also has the ability to perform encrypted communcation.
+Designed to connect to `CentralServer`.

 ####EVote Client

 Extends DiffieHellman Client but also has the ability to do evoting.
+Designed to connect to `EVoteServer`.

 CryptoServer
 -------------

 ####Central Server

 Facilitates basic sending/receiving/eavesdropping of encrypted messages.
+Designed to accept connections from `DHCryptoClient`.

 ####EVote Server

 Facilitates encrypted voting.
+Designed to accept connections from `EVoteClient`.

 Compilation
 -----------------